jeffli678/jeffli678.github.io/content/posts/reversing/kata_vm/README.md

 ![](../imgs/2.png)

 It has a dispatcher at the top-center of the graph, and various VM instruction handlers beneath it.
-We see most of the instructions are not complex (supposedly), except for the longer four ones at the left hand.
+We see most of the instructions are not complex (supposedly), except for the longer four ones at the left-hand side.
 Looking at the first basic block in the function quickly reveals some important information about the VM:

 ![](../imgs/3.png)